kavia-common/react-frontend-prototype-143872-143881/react_frontend/README.md

 # Lightweight React Template for KAVIA

+Note: This React app is not the default preview target in this workspace.
+The default preview is the ASP.NET Core app in `dotnet_frontend` running on port 5000.
+Use the steps below only if you want to run the React app locally for development.

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.

 ## Features